DreamHost vs HostGator 2026: Which Hosting Is Actually Worth Your Money?

 Pricing & Value

-That's roughly a $74 difference over three years — just on the base shared hosting plan.
-Add in HostGator's WHOIS privacy fees (~$44.85 over 3 years for one domain) and a potential one-time migration cost of $149.99, and that gap balloons to well over $250.
-That's not nothing.
+That's roughly a $74 difference over three years on just the base plan.
+Add in HostGator's WHOIS privacy fees (~$44.85 over 3 years for one domain) plus a potential one-time migration cost of $149.99, and that gap balloons to well over $250.
+Worth paying attention to.

 Winner: DreamHost, clearly, on total cost of ownership.